Optimal Control of an SIR Model with Noncompliance as a Social Contagion: An SIR Model with Behavioral Effects: Disease-Free Equilibria and Reproductive Ratios

 In the ensuing section, we will introduce a cost functional for the policy-maker, and evaluate optimal control strategies.
 Before that, we cover some standard considerations regarding compartmental epidemiological models; namely, nonnegativity of solutions, derivation of the reproductive ratio, and stability of disease-free equilibria.
-For the remainder of this section, we treat $\alpha,\eta,\mu,\nu$ as \emph{fixed, nonnegative, constant} values.
-We will go through this quickly; much of the same work is included in more detail in \cite{PW3}, albeit for a slightly different system of equations.

-Because we will use the next generation matrix method \cite{NextGenMat1,NextGenMat2,NextGenMat3} to derive the reproductive ratio for our system, we write \eqref{eq:basicSIR} abstractly as where we reorder the variables $x = (I,I^*,S,R,S^*,R^*)$ by bringing the infected compartments to the front, and define and Here $\mathcal F$ includes all terms which correspond to adding new infections into the system, $\mathcal V^+$ includes all terms corresponding to in-flow to a compartment caused by anything other than new infections, and $\mathcal V^-$ includes all terms corresponding to outflow from a compartment for any reason.
-We note in particular that $\mathcal F, \mathcal V^+, \mathcal V^- \ge 0$ when $S,I,R,S^*,I^*,R^* \ge 0$.
+We note that this work is already contained in \cite{PW3}, except in that manuscript $\eta = 0$.
+Because $\eta > 0$ causes an asymmetry in the way $I$ and $I^*$ are treated, the derivations here are a bit messier, though no more difficult.
+Thus to avoid duplication, we will cover them tersely and refer the reader to \cite{PW3} for proofs and expanded reasoning.